monitamitra/Visualization-of-Bitcoin-Stock-Across-the-World/README.md

 # Visualization-of-Ethereum-Stock
-- Developed a data visualization in Python and used the yfinance API to extract Ethereum historical stock data
+- Developed a data visualization of stock momentum trading strategy
+-  Visualized data in Python
+- used the yfinance API to extract Ethereum historical stock data
-- Uses the momentum financial trading strategy to algorithmically decide when a person should buy or sell Ethereum stock in the US